Jananisankar21419/janani_portfolio/src/content/projects/project-1.md

 ### About

-A expense Tracker Dashboard allows you to track and categorize your spending and giving you a clear picture about your financials.
+An expense Tracker Dashboard allows you to track and categorize your spending and giving you a clear picture about your financials.
 This is a side project for me to learn TypeScript.

 ### View Live